sshyran/hyperdb/readme.txt

 Contributors: matt, andy, ryan, mdawaffe, automattic
 Tags: mysql, scaling, performance, availability, WordPress.com Requires at least: 2.3
-Tested up to: 2.8.5
+Tested up to: 3.0
 Stable tag: trunk

-HyperDB is an advanced database class that supports partitioning, replication, failover, and federation.
+HyperDB is an advanced database class that supports replication, failover, load balancing, and partitioning.

 == Description ==

-HyperDB is a very advanced database class that replaces WP's built-in DB functions.
+HyperDB is a very advanced database class that replaces a few of the WordPress built-in database functions.
+The main differences are:
+* HyperDB can be connect to an arbitrary number of database servers,
+* HyperDB inspects each query to determine the appropriate database.

 It supports:

 * Read and write servers (replication)
+* Configurable priority for reading and writing
 * Local and remote datacenters
 * Private and public networks
 * Different tables on different databases/hosts